 \section{Conditioning of the condensed KKT system}

-The condensed matrix $K$ appearing in \eqref{eq:kkt:condensed} is known to be increasingly ill-conditioned as the primal-dual iterates approach to a local solution with active inequalities.
-This behavior is amplified for the matrices $K_\gamma$ and $K_\tau$, as HyKKT and LiftedKKT require the use of respectively large $\gamma$ and small $\tau$.
-In this section, we analyze the numerical error associated with the solution of the condensed KKT system and discuss how the structured ill-conditioning makes the adverse effect of ill-conditioning relatively benign.
+The condensed matrix $K$ appearing in \eqref{eq:kkt:condensed} is known to become increasingly ill-conditioned as the primal-dual iterates approach a local solution with active inequalities.
+This behavior is amplified for the matrices $K_\gamma$ and $K_\tau$, since HyKKT and LiftedKKT require large $\gamma$ and small $\tau$, respectively.
+In this section, we analyze the numerical error associated with the solution of the condensed KKT system and discuss how the structured ill-conditioning renders its adverse effect relatively benign.

 We first discuss the perturbation bound for a generic linear system $Mx = b$.
 The relative error after perturbing the right-hand side by $\Delta b$ is bounded by: